anidino/Present/README.md

 ## For the Future

 In the future we would like to implement functionality allowing the user to donate directly to the Alzheimer's Association from our website.
+Users will be able to access more stats about their listens, connect with other users, and upload a personal photo in their profile section.
 We would also like to expand our collection of music and images and add additional features that may be enjoyable for the user and/or their loved ones.